Can discrete-time analyses be trusted for stepped wedge trials with continuous recruitment?

 \subsection{Envisioning the Data-Generating Process Under Continuous Recruitment}

-We characterize possible linear mixed model formulations based on \eqref{model:general} with special considerations in continuous recruitment processes.
-This will be considered as the data-generating process when evaluating the performance of the conventional discrete-time models.
+We characterize possible linear mixed model formulations based on \eqref{model:general} with specific considerations for continuous recruitment processes.
+These formulations serve as the data-generating process when evaluating the performance of conventional discrete-time models in our simulation study.

-\subsubsection{Period Effect}
+\subsubsection{Period Effect.}